Satellite-im/Uplink/docs/stu-notes/webrtc-stuff/audio-datapath.md

     - writes samples to an output buffer
     - copy samples to a channel for CPAL to retrieve them
 - read from the channel within the callback function passed to the CPAL output device
-    - todo: allow the user to change output devices (speakers, headphones, ect)
+    - todo: allow the user to change output devices (speakers, headphones, etc)

 # alternatives
 - use GStreamer